linchaobao/EPPM/README.md

 #### Citing

-Please cite the following paper is you find the code useful:
+Please cite the following paper if you find the code useful:

 	@inproceedings{bao2014cvpreppm,